NEU-DSG/dailp-encoding/README.md

 # DAILP

-This is a repository for the data structure and website code of the Digital Archive of American Indian Languages Preservation and Perseverance project.
+This is a repository for the data structure and website code of the Digital Archive of American Indian Languages Preservation and Perseverance ([DAILP](https://dailp.northeastern.edu)) project at [Northeastern University](https://northeastern.edu).
 Explore Cherokee manuscripts and language data at our website [dailp.netlify.app](https://dailp.netlify.app).

 ![CI](https://github.com/NEU-DSG/dailp-encoding/workflows/CI/badge.svg)

-To trigger a new deploy of our data, go [here](https://github.com/NEU-DSG/dailp-encoding/actions?query=workflow%3ACI) and click `Run workflow`.
+For maintainers: to trigger a new deploy of our data, go [here](https://github.com/NEU-DSG/dailp-encoding/actions?query=workflow%3ACI) and click `Run workflow`.
 This process pulls in all our annotated spreadsheets, puts them into our database and converts them to TEI.
-The job also runs automatically every time a commit is pushed to the `main` branch, and deploys the [`website`](website) on [Netlify](https://www.netlify.com/).
+The job also runs automatically every time a commit is pushed to the `main` branch, and deploys the website on [Netlify](https://www.netlify.com/).

+## Plans

+This project is a **prototype** intended to gather stakeholder feedback on the utility and usability of our interface for exploring Cherokee texts.
+We are building out this web interface to drive our decisions on data structures that may outlast the current website.
+This prototype is likely to change quickly in significant ways, especially as we pursue technical integration with greater [Digital Scholarship Group](https://dsg.northeastern.edu/) infrastructure near the end of 2020 and early 2021.

+In the meantime, feel free to make an issue if you have feedback, suggestions, questions, or problems!

 ## Project Structure